linode/docs/docs/guides/tools-reference/tools/how-to-use-nslookup-command/index.md

 Address: 2620:0:862:ed1a::1
 {{< /output >}}

 To debug the information from `nslookup`, use the `-debug` flag.
-Debug mode displays the queries sent to the DNS server and the replies received in response.
+Debug mode displays the queries sent to the DNS server along with the replies received in response.

     nslookup -debug wikipedia.org